ari-feiglin/linear-reduction/README.md

 Demo files are provided in the `Demos/` directory.

+**Note:** the menhir-based interpreter does not support all of the files in this directory.
+It only supports the following: `arithmetic.ml`, `currying.ml`, `fib-rec.ml`.

 ### Linear Reduction Implementation

 To run our implementation of our algorithm, simply run `./llang <file path> [y]`.